Pet hotel business plan for starting your own business

 5.1 What is the Market Like?

-According to IBIS World, the pet boarding industry is in its growing life cycle, which has seen more businesses start up and more people being employed.
+According to IBIS World, the pet boarding industry is in its growing life cycle.
+And that means more and more businesses will keep establishing in this domain in the coming years.

-The industry’s value has outpaced that of the GDP of the United States during the period between 2011 and 2016.
-It is expected to rise to an average annual rate of 7.3% before 2022, while the GDP before 2022 is likely to increase by an average yearly rate of 2.2%.
+The industry’s value has even outpaced the GDP of the United States during the period between 2011 and 2016.
 Hence, if you are thinking of starting a doggie daycare and boarding, now would be the right time.

 5.2 Marketing Segmentation

 While analyzing how to start a pet boarding business at home, you must investigate your target audience.
-Market segmentation is a vital thing to meet pet boarding license requirements.
+Market segmentation will help you in devising an operational plan as well as in meeting pet boarding license requirements.

 5.2.2 Tourists